ranvir-rana/udacity_data_scientist/Project 1 - Writing a Data Scientist Blog Post/readme.md

 ### Data

-The data used in this project was acquired from airbnb repo for Amsterdam city using the following [link](http://insideairbnb.com/get-the-data.html).
+The data used in this project was acquired from kaggle for Boston and Seattle city using the following [link1](https://www.kaggle.com/airbnb/seattle/data) & [link1](https://www.kaggle.com/airbnb/boston).

 create a data directory containing the following required downloaded files from the above repo:
- - listings: summarized listings data for amsterdam city.
- - listings: detailed listings data for amsterdam city and rename this file to detailed_listings.csv
+ - listings: detailed listings data for Boston and Seattle city and rename this file to listings_boston.csv & listings_seattle.csv.
- - calendar: detailed calendar data for amsterdam city.
+ - calendar: detailed calendar data for Boston and Seattle city and rename this file to calendar_boston.csv & calendar_seattle.csv.

 ### Licensing, Authors, Acknowledgements

-- data was acquired from insideairbnb [repo](http://insideairbnb.com/get-the-data.html)
+- data was acquired from insideairbnb [link1](https://www.kaggle.com/airbnb/seattle/data) & [link1](https://www.kaggle.com/airbnb/boston)
 - This project is part of Data scientist Nanodegree from udacity

-This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Please refer to [Udacity Terms of Service](https://www.udacity.com/legal) for further information.